Contraceptive trials in Puerto Rico

-The first large-scale human trial of the birth control pill was unethically conducted by Gregory Pincus and John Rock in 1955 in Puerto Rico.
-Before the drug was approved as safe in the mainland U.S., many poor and uneducated Puerto Rican women were used as guinea pigs by Gregory and John.
-These trials are a major component in the history of the development of female oral contraceptives, occurring in between initial small trial testing on the east coast and the release of the drug for public consumption.
-As a result, women gained more independence as they were able to delay pregnancies.
+The first large-scale human trial of the birth control pill was conducted by Gregory Pincus and John Rock in 1955 in Puerto Rico.
+Before the drug was approved by the FDA in the mainland United States, many poor and uneducated Puerto Rican women were used as research subjects.
+These trials are a major component in the history of the development of female oral contraceptives, occurring in between initial small trial testing in the Northeast and the release of the drug for public use.
 The trials are controversial because the Puerto Rican women were uninformed of the potential health and safety risks of the drug.
-There was a large amount of criticism coming from feminist circles surrounding the trial.
+For this reason, there is criticism coming from feminist circles surrounding the trial.

 American testing surrounding the Puerto Rico trials

 In 1873, the United States federal government passed a series of laws commonly known as the Comstock Laws.
 The Comstock Laws criminalized the use of the postal service as a means of sending, obtaining, or possessing items considered obscene or salacious (including books, pamphlets, abortifacients, anything used to "facilitate sex", or containing sexual language, etc.).
 The Comstock Laws thus basically criminalized contraceptive devices and instruments used in abortion procedures.
 The legislation, however, did not prevent women or businesses from continuing to explore and attempt different methods of birth control.
 Forced underground, abortion procedures often led to unintentional sterilization or death.
 Over three-quarters of self-induced abortions resulted in complications.

 Infuriated with the lengths that many were forced to go to in order to regulate their own fertility, women began to push for legal rights to contraceptive methods and to govern their own bodies.
 The movement for public access to birth control started in the early 20th century, propelled by figures like Margaret Sanger.
 Physicians also lobbied against Comstock Laws, asserting their right to prescribe contraceptives.
 By the 1930s, U.S. courts were limiting Comstock restrictions on birth control and other purportedly obscene materials.